ssbc/ssb-threads/readme.md

 * `opts.threadMaxSize`: optional number (default: Infinity).
 Dictates the maximum amount of messages in each returned thread object.
 Serves for previewing threads, particularly long ones.
 * `opts.allowlist`: optional array of strings.
 Dictates which messages **types** to allow as root messages, while forbidding other types.
 * `opts.blocklist`: optional array of strings.
 Dictates which messages **types** to forbid as root messages, while allowing other types.
-- `opts.following`: optional boolean (default: false). `true` means only threads created by those directly followed will be emitted.
+- `opts.following`: optional boolean (default: false). `true` means only threads created by those directly followed (and yourself) will be emitted.
 Requires `ssb-friends`.

 ### `ssb.threads.publicSummary(opts)`